-Zapier Enterprise account admins can use the Allowed domains feature to control which email domains are permitted for OAuth app connections in the account.
+Zapier Enterprise account admins can set up allowed domains to control which email domains are permitted for OAuth app connections in the account.
 You choose which domains to approve, and Zapier enforces them when users connect apps through OAuth.

-This article explains what Allowed domains does, what it covers, and how to set it up.
+This article explains what allowed domains are, what they cover, and how to set them up.

 Available on plans: